Jacob-Bankston/Markdown-Notes/react-native-meetup.md

 * set up your amplify configuration in the main application file
 * import amplify from aws-amplify
 * import aws from aws-exports
+* Implement the authenticator tool with aws

+Once you finish with setting up go back through the query documentation on react relay - useQuery information
+* get the query information for the application from react relay
+* get the specific list query and import that as well

 ## React Relay